Protein Muddy Buddies

 - 1 Tablespoon coconut oil

-- ¾ cup powdered sugar or powdered erythritol*
+- ¾ cup powdered sugar substitute or regular powered sugar

 - ¼ cup vanilla protein powder